kubewarden/docs/docs/quick-start.md

 Other than that, there are no functional differences between the `AdmissionPolicy` and `ClusterAdmissionPolicy` resources.

 :::info
 `AdmissionPolicy` requires Kubernetes 1.21.0 or above.
-This is because we are using the `kubernetes.io/metadata.name` label, which was introduced in Kubernetes 1.21.0
+This is because we're using the `kubernetes.io/metadata.name` label, which was introduced in Kubernetes 1.21.0
 :::

 The complete documentation of these Custom Resources can be found [here](https://github.com/kubewarden/kubewarden-controller/blob/main/docs/crds/README.asciidoc) or on [docs.crds.dev](https://doc.crds.dev/github.com/kubewarden/kubewarden-controller).